sqlitebrowser/sqlitebrowser/libs/json/README.md

 #### Read from iterator range

-You can also parse JSON from an iterator range; that is, from any container accessible by iterators whose content is stored as contiguous byte sequence, for instance a `std::vector<std::uint8_t>`:
+You can also parse JSON from an iterator range; that is, from any container accessible by iterators whose `value_type` is an integral type of 1, 2 or 4 bytes, which will be interpreted as UTF-8, UTF-16 and UTF-32 respectively.
+For instance, a `std::vector<std::uint8_t>`, or a `std::list<std::uint16_t>`:

 ```cpp
 std::vector<std::uint8_t> v = {'t', 'r', 'u', 'e'};